Gitk is a graphical repository browser. It was the first of its kind. It can be thought of as a GUI wrapper for

 new_branch_file.txt to it.
 Additionally, new content is added to

 index.txt and an additional commit is made for that update.
-We now have a new branch that is 2 commits ahead of master.
+We now have a new branch that is 2 commits ahead of main.
 We must reload Gitk to reflect these changes.

 This is a great learning opportunity to discuss Git's branching mechanism.
 Gitk displays the commits as a straight line sequence of commits.
 The term branch implies that we should expect a 'branch' or fork in the timeline.
 Git branches are different from other version control systems.
 In Git, a branch is a pointer to a commit.
 The pointer moves to commits as they are created.
 When you create a

 git branch, you are not changing anything in the structure of the repository or the source tree.
 You are just creating a new pointer.

 In order to compare the commits that differ between the 2 branches Gitk needs to be launched with a specified revision range.
 Executing

 gitk main..new_branch will open Gitk with only the commits between the two branch refs

 This is a powerful utility for comparing branches.

 Git Gui is another Tcl/Tk based graphical user interface to Git.
 Whereas Gitk focuses on navigating and visualizing the history of a repository, Git Gui focuses on refining individual

 commits, single file annotation and does not show project history.
 Git Gui also supplies menu actions to launch Gitk for history exploration.
 Git Gui is also invoked from the command line by executing